SRJPE/JPE-datasets/scripts/rst/feather-river/feather-rst.md

 ## Description of Monitoring Data

+RST catch data for all natural origin Chinook salmon on the Feather River.

 Background: The traps are typically operated for approximately seven months (December through June).
-Two trap locations are necessary because flow is strictly regulated above the Thermalito Outlet and therefore emigration cues and species composition may be different for the two reaches.
+Traps are necessary on both the Low Flow Channel (LFC) and High Flow Channel (HFC) because flow is strictly regulated above the Thermalito Outlet (on the LFC) and therefore emigration cues and species composition may be different for the two reaches.